-23.A.1.
-Employees who are not restricted pursuant to Rule 23.B. may engage in activities of both a partisan and non-partisan nature as individuals, except:
+- 232.A.1.
+Employees who are not restricted pursuant to Rule 223.B. may engage in activities of both a partisan and non-partisan nature as individuals, except: - a.

-- a.
 Judicial employees may not run for or hold any office which requires declaration of a political affiliation, even if the employee participates as an unaffiliated party. - b.
 Judicial employees must not compromise the integrity and independence of the judiciary, - c.
 Judicial employees must not engage in any political or non-partisan activity while on Judicial Department time or using any Judicial Department equipment or resources, - d.
 Judicial employees may not display buttons, stickers, pictures, or other campaign paraphernalia while at work or on Judicial Department time, - e.
-All judicial employees within the judicial district where a case is filed or heard concerning a campaign, election or initiative must cease activity as to that campaign, election, or initiative.
+All judicial employees within the judicial district where a case is filed or heard concerning a campaign, election or initiative must cease activity as to that campaign, election, or initiative. - 232.A.2.

-23.A.2.
 No Judicial employee may represent the Judicial Department's position before members of the state general assembly or with an individual state legislator without permission of the Chief Justice or Legislative Liaison.
 An employee may not take a public position on court or probation related matters in letters to the editor or in correspondence to elected officials.
-In political correspondence concerning non-judicial/non-probation matters, employees may not identify themselves as an employee of the Judicial Department, local court or local probation office.
+In political correspondence concerning non-judicial/non-probation matters, employees may not identify themselves as an employee of the Judicial Department, local court or local probation office. - 232.A.3.

-23.A.3.
 Employees cannot take actions that might be construed as speaking on behalf of the judge or the judge's chambers, or that bring the judiciary into disrepute.

-23.B Restricted Employees
+232.B Restricted Employees

-23.B.1.
-Certain employees are restricted from engaging in political activity by virtue of their close association with a judicial officer.
-These positions include magistrates, water referees, law clerks, court judicial assistants or judicial assistants who work closely with a judicial officer, bailiffs or court reporters.
-In some jurisdictions, there may be additional employees who would be closely aligned with a judicial officer so as to fall within this category of employee.
-The decision as to whether an employee falls into the restricted category will be decided by the Administrative Authority of the district in consultation with the Director of Human Resources.
+- 223.B.1.
+Certain employees are restricted from engaging in political activity by virtue of their close association with a j_udicial e_Officer.
+These positions include m_Magistrates, w_Water r_Referees, I_aw e_Clerks, e_Court j_udicial A_assistants or judicial assistants who work closely with a j_udicial e_Officer, b_Bailiffs or e_Court r_Reporters.
+In some jurisdictions, there may be additional employees who would be closely aligned with a j_udicial e_Officer so as to fall within this category of employee.
+The decision as to whether an employee falls into the restricted category will be decided by the Administrative Authority of the district in consultation with the Director of Human Resources. - 232.B.2.

-23.B.2.
 In addition, other positions within the judicial department are similarly restricted by virtue of their identity as a policy maker.
 These positions include, but are not limited to Court Executives, Deputy Court Executives, Clerks of Court, Chief Probation Officers, Deputy Chief Probation Officers, State Court Administrator, Division Directors at the State Court Administrator's Office, Legal Counsel, Public Information Officer, and other similarly situated employees of the Judicial Department.